alvin-ictn/alvin-ictn/README.md

-### Hi there I'm Alvin Mantovani and I'm on way learning Fron End Engineer 👋
+### Hi there I'm Alvin Mantovani and I'm on way to be Front End Engineer 👋
 # Front End Engineer

 - 🌱 I’m currently learning JavaScript